 Regardless of whether a victim elects to pursue a criminal complaint, the College will assist victims of sexual assault, domestic violence, dating violence, and stalking and will provide each victim with a written explanation of their rights.
+The college shall assist victims with counseling, health, mental health, victim advocacy and legal assistance, as well as visa and immigration assistance and student financial aid services.
+The victim shall be made aware of services available both on the college campus and within the community.
 In Colorado, a victim of domestic violence, dating violence, sexual assault or stalking has the following rights: